Understanding Defensive Attitude: Consequences And Solutions

 1. Practice Active Listening: Be present and listen to others without interrupting.
 Show empathy and seek to understand their perspective.

-3. Be Open to Feedback: Embrace feedback as an opportunity for growth and learning.
-Separate the feedback from your self-worth.
+3. Be Open to Feedback.
+Embrace feedback as an opportunity for growth and learning, but separate it from your self-worth.

-4. Observe Your Body Language: Pay attention to your body language and try to adopt a more open and relaxed posture.
+4. Observe Your Body Language: Pay attention to your body language and adopt a more open and relaxed posture.

 Examples of Non-Defensive Responses